pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert len(section.items) == 5, section.items

-If the event records are encrypted, so will the notification log section items.
+The items (notifications) in the sections from ``RecordNotificationLog`` are Python dicts with three key-values: ``id``, ``topic``, and ``data``.

-The items in the sections from ``RecordNotificationLog`` are Python dicts with three keys: ``id``, ``topic``, and ``data``.
-The record manager uses its ``sequenced_item_class`` to identify the actual names of the record fields.
+The record manager uses its ``sequenced_item_class`` to identify the actual names of the record fields containing the topic and the data, and constructs the notifications (the dicts) with the values of those fields.
+The notification's data is simple the record data, so if the record data was encrypted, the notification data will also be encrypted.

-The ``topic`` value can be resolved to a Python class, perhaps a domain event class.
+The ``topic`` value can be resolved to a Python class, such as a domain event class.
+An object instance, such as a domain event object, could then be reconstructed using the notification's ``data``.

-An object instance of that class, such as a domain event object, could then be reconstructed using the notification's ``data``.
-In the code below, the function ``resolve_notifications`` shows how that can be done.
+In the code below, the function ``resolve_notifications`` shows how that can be done (this function doesn't exist in the library).

 .. code:: python